plotly/public-health/tutorials/infant-mortality-index.md

 ## 1. Data

 To get started, head to Plotly’s [Chart Studio](https://plot.ly/create/) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 For this tutorial, we'll use the Mortality rate, infant (per 1,000 live births) dataset from the [World Bank](http://bit.ly/2i2SBjs).
-Simply, copy the URL (https://plot.ly/~jackp/18100.csv) or open the [dataset](https://plot.ly/~jackp/18100) and click **'Fork & Edit'** to begin.
+To being, simply view the [dataset](https://plot.ly/~jackp/18100) and click **'Fork & Edit'**.
+The Chart Studio ought to open and you're all set to go.

 ![Fork and Edit](../screencasts/infant-mortality/choropleth1990/fork-and-edit.png)

-If you choose the latter, the Chart Studio ought to have opened and you're all set to go.
-If the former, navigate to the [Chart Studio](https://plot.ly/create/) and click **'Import'**, **'By URL'**, and then paste in the **URL** (https://plot.ly/~jackp/18100.csv).
+Alternatively, navigate to the [Chart Studio](https://plot.ly/create/) and click **Import**, **By URL**, and then paste in the **URL** (https://plot.ly/~jackp/18100.csv).

 ![Add Data](../screencasts/infant-mortality/choropleth1990/add-data.png)